|

 for the meal.
 If I stayed for the meal I would have had to stay

 for the cleanup.
-Managed to get some hot water from the crew for
+But I managed to get some hot water from the crew

 sent to me twenty-five years later by an inspired hiker who read